linearregression/zero-to-dockerized-phoenix-cluster/README.md

 ### STEP1) Setup digitalocean

-Given that you already have exported DIGITAL_OCEAN_TOKEN,
+Given that you already have exported DIGITAL_OCEAN_TOKEN and you already have installed docker-machine locally,

 ```
 cd bin